ram-avni/health_condition_predictor/README.md

 Starting with about 10,000 observations (different individuals), I reduced the size to about 8,000 observations after cleaning and merging datasets.

-Most features were taken from:
+Most features were taken from: a <br />
 Medical:
- Diagnosed with asthma
+ - Diagnosed with asthma
- Age when first had asthma
+ - Age when first had asthma
- Family history / genetics
+ - Family history / genetics
-Demographics:
+Demographics:a <br />
- Household size
+ - Household size
- Family income to poverty ratio
+ - Family income to poverty ratio
 Dietary:
- Essential nutrients and vitamins
+ - Essential nutrients and vitamins